jedlix/jedlix-sdk-android/README.md

 ## Documentation

-You can find documentation and learn more about our APIs at [api.jedlix.com](https://api.jedlix.com)
+You can find documentation and learn more about our APIs at our [Developer Hub](https://developer.jedlix.com/)

 ## Contact